Sampling-based Stochastic Data-driven Predictive Control under Data Uncertainty - Extended Version: Introduction

-In Section~\ref{sec:preliminaries}, we introduce the considered problem setup and provide preliminary results on data-driven system representations and DPC.
-In Section~\ref{sec:distdata}, we derive a parameterization of the unknown disturbance data considering consistency with the given input-output data and system class, which allows us to handle the data uncertainty in a sampling-based manner.
-The design steps for the proposed controller are given in Section~\ref{sec:method}, while its control-theoretic properties are discussed in Section~\ref{sec:properties}.
-Section~\ref{sec:eval} provides a numerical evaluation of the proposed controller and data-driven predictors, before we conclude the work in Section~\ref{sec:conclusion}.
+We introduce the problem setup and discuss data-driven system representations in Section~\ref{sec:preliminaries}, and derive a parameterization of the unknown disturbance data in Section~\ref{sec:distdata}.
+The proposed controller is presented in Section~\ref{sec:method}, while its control-theoretic properties are discussed in Section~\ref{sec:properties}.
+Section~\ref{sec:eval} provides a numerical evaluation before we conclude the work in Section~\ref{sec:conclusion}.